pkrayzel/krayzel.net/content/about.md

 I'm a tech lead, people manager of 5 engineers, father of two kids, husband of one wife and owner of one dog.

 I'm currently leading a distributed team of software engineers spread across the whole Europe.
-My team is working for London-based company MADE.COM in the area of logistics - specifically on warehouse & carrier integrations.
+My team is working for London-based company MADE.COM in the area of logistics - specifically on integration with warehouses & carriers.

 ![about me](images/about_me_small.png)